 Lack of Warnings in Current Ocaliva Drug Label for Some Serious Side Effects Involving Liver, Gallbladder, Bile Ducts

 We are still wondering how the current FDA investigation of an Ocaliva safety signal -- said to be involving a potential liver disorder risk -- was able to fly below the radar for five months before first being reported in early October 2020.
-Remarkably, the first mention of this possible Ocaliva liver toxicity issue was found in a U.S. Securities and Exchange Commission (SEC) financial quarterly report filed by Intercept Pharmaceuticals, as discussed in our last article, "Current Ocaliva Liver Safety FDA Evaluation Started Back in May 2020".
+Remarkably, the first mention of this possible Ocaliva liver toxicity issue was found in a U.S. Securities and Exchange Commission (SEC) financial quarterly report filed by Intercept Pharmaceuticals, as discussed in our last article, "Potential Ocaliva - Liver Disorder Safety Signal Being Investigated by FDA as Side Effects Risk".

 A few days after that FDA Ocaliva investigation "discovery" was made, we were provided some additional information about what types of hepatobiliary events (i.e., involving liver, gallbladder, bile ducts, or bile) might have given rise to this Ocaliva safety signal.
 From an October 13, 2020 news report, "Shedding light on Intercept’s opaque disclosure", published by Evaluate Vantage, we get these details: